cryshansen/email_subscriber/README.md

 https://developers.brevo.com/reference/createdoicontact

+## NOTE:
-Please NOTE: There are additional readme from originating site of inclusion as cleanup was not a priority.
+There are additional readme from originating site of inclusion as cleanup was not a priority.
 To manage the changes cleanup is required there are notes that pertain to certain changes made in emtp.com from a development version and a deployed version.
 Readme-deployment.txt

+## TODO:
-TODO: Clean up any residual information, code deprecation or correct errors as they arise.
+Clean up any residual information, code deprecation or correct errors as they arise.